 Survey shows that most growers are in compliance

-In 2013, the majority of growers surveyed planted the required refuge size on their farms and planted it within the required distance for all of their Bt corn fields.
-Furthermore, the survey indicated that the percentage of growers not planting any refuge acres continues to be less than ten percent.
+In 2014, the majority of growers surveyed planted the required refuge size on their farms and planted it within the required distance for all of their Bt corn fields.
+Furthermore, the survey indicated that the percentage of growers not planting any refuge acres continues to be low.

-The ABSTC continues to promote education programs and strategies to preserve the efficacy of Bt technology.
-In addition, the ABSTC continues to partner with NCGA to provide information on refuge ensures that NCGA’s membership and networks are fully informed of refuge requirements and the CAP.
+The ABSTC continues to promote educational programs and strategies to preserve the efficacy of Bt technology.
+In addition, the ABSTC partners with NCGA to ensure that NCGA’s membership and networks are fully informed of refuge requirements and the CAP.
 A collaboration supporting the use of best management practices for corn rootworm was initiated.
 The campaign includes advertisements and editorials in local publications on practices to utilize to help protect your fields from CRW.

-“This type of collaboration is vital to the industry’s efforts to showcase the benefits of best management practices – including crop rotation and agronomic factors associated with corn-on-corn production,” said Jim Zimmerman , chairman of the National Corn Growers Association’s Trade Policy and Biotechnology Action Team.
-“ABSTC is committed to the success of the farmer, and through our educational programs, we are giving them options that will help manage challenging situations on their farms, as well as durability and stewardship of the industry’s trait technologies.”
+“This type of collaboration is vital to the industry’s efforts to showcase the benefits of best management practices – such as crop rotation and trait selection,” said John Linder, chairman of the National Corn Growers Association Trade Policy and Biotechnology Action Team.
+“The industry is committed to the success of the grower.
+The introduction of integrated refuge products and educational programs provide our grower’s options that help manage challenging on-farm situations, as well as durability and stewardship of the industry’s trait technologies.”